Google

 Why are there so many denominations?

-On this page, we are basing the discussion on the Christian faith.
-But the same thoughts can apply to other religions, too.
+This page bases discussion on the Christian faith, but the same thoughts can apply to other religions, too.

-Within Christianity there seems a never ending list of different denominations and variations within each denomination, all professing to worship the same God, and one has to wonder what God thinks of all this.
-Why do we have all these different denominations?
+Within Christianity there seems a never-ending list of denominations and variations within each denomination, all professing to worship the same God, and one has to wonder what God thinks of all this.
+Why are there so many?

 The word 'denomination' is also used in reference to various values of currency.
 "He paid $1,000 cash, in small denomination bills."
 The currency is still the same, and the total value is the same.
 Shopping would be very difficult if we didn't have different denominations.